scientific-dev/ludo/README.md

 ## Note

 - The site might have messy codes at some parts and have bugs, you can contribute if you want.
-- The site does not currently supports multiplayer or bots.
-    - If multiplayer will be ever supported, it would be a peer to peer socket (might be risky).
+- The site does not currently supports multiplayer.
+If multiplayer will be ever supported, it would be a peer to peer socket (might be risky).